-Staff Wellbeing - Workload & Relationships & Behaviour Promotion of positive relationships and behaviours between staff, children and young people in all educational settings.
+Staff Promotion of positivo Support and promote attendance through wider Staffwise Sen Wellbeing Staff Wellbeing - Workload & Relationships & Behaviour Promotion of positive relationships and behaviours between staff, children and young people in all educational settings.
 Improved use of data to enable the development of targeted resources to promote practice which helps to ensure that children, young people and staff feel safe and happy in educational settings.
 Improved Education employee experience through equitable workplace practices, inclusion and engagement using Our People Matters.
 Support and promote attendance through wider achievement and wellbeing, celebrating and recognising the success of learners through increased wider achievement opportunities across Secondary schools.
 Work in partnership with key stakeholders to devise systems and processes for tracking and developing the skills for learning life and work that derive from a wide range of activities including sport, mentoring, coaching, entrepreneurship, voluntary work or fundraising.
 Ensure wellbeing improvements are evidenced in school and Early Learning Centre improvement planning.
 Implement the national recommendation of ensuring Education leadership staff have the opportunity to engage with colleagues in a supportive and collegiate approach to professional reflection, learning and development, within a confidential professional relationship to reflect on the experiences and impacts of work, on wellbeing.
 Develop the professional learning programme for all headteachers at all stages of their career with a focus on universal, additional and intensive support for wellbeing.
-Implement wide-ranging and high-quality strategies to promote positive relationships and behaviours in all educational settings, between children, young people and staff including Anti Bullying Policy, Social Media Policies & Curricular Resources related to Gender Based Violence (MVP) Monitor and evaluate impact (Performance Info) more effectively in H&WB and ensure this is communicated more effectively.
+Implement wide-ranging and high-quality strategies to promote positive relationships and behaviours in all educational settings, between children, young people and staff including Anti Bullying Policy, Social Media Policies & Curricular Resources related to Gender Based Violence (MVP) Monitor and evaluate impact (Performance Info) more effectively.
 Analysis of H&WB Survey shared with partners and localities with accompanied support to develop actions locally for improvement and improve targeted PSE (Personal & Social Education) delivery.
 Staffwise Sep- Nov 2024 Evidence from ELPs/LPs during Session 23-24 Wellbeing Governance Group Relationships & Behaviour Strategy Group

-Effects of Poverty on Wellbeing - Widening of Health Inequalities Improved support for adults delivering the Relationships, Sexual Health & Parenthood (RSHP) resource to children and young people.
+Lack of Awareness of H&WB Support Improved access to Health & Wellbeing advice, support and information through the development of a H&WB Hub enabling children, young Implement a new service level communications strategy to ensure communications are consistent across all educational settings and central teams.
+Consider additional funding to support a H&WB post connected to the creation and sustainability of a H&WB Wellbeing Governance Group Effects of Poverty on Wellbeing - Widening of Health Inequalities Improved support for adults delivering the Relationships, Sexual Health & Parenthood (RSHP) resource to children and young people.
 Improve Education Service employee experience through: working to ensure all staff are aware of, confident to and actively supported in completing, the feedback activities relevant to them. acting on the feedback provided to us.
 Ensure our practitioners have confidence that people policies and procedures are applied fairly and in consideration of individual situations.
 Ensure our practitioners feel encouraged and supported to identify & undertake development activities in support of their role, career aspirations and wellbeing to ensure professionalism.
 Implement reviewed PSE skeleton overview across Fife with associated guidance and expectations.
 Increase awareness of and communication about the RSHP resource by providing support to schools, parents and carers.
 Develop a forum on glow for RSHP.
 Share and discuss ideas on delivery from teachers, partners can share further support materials e.g. video links, policy updates etc. Resources being developed by the RSHP National Group - Fife to follow model and utilise developed resources.
-Outcomes Health & Wellbeing Strategy Wellbeing Indicators Children & Young People Health & Wellbeing Survey 2025 Wellbeing Governance Group Childrens Services Wellbeing Group Lack of Awareness of H&WB Support • Improved access to Health & Wellbeing advice, support and information through the development of a H&WB Hub enabling children, young people and staff to support their health and wellbeing and guide others.
-Implement a new service level communications strategy to ensure communications are consistent across all educational settings and central teams.
-Consider additional funding to support a H&WB post connected to the creation and sustainability of a H&WB Hub in partnership to ensure internal and external partners can access resources.
-Wellbeing Governance Group
+Outcomes Health & Wellbeing Strategy Wellbeing Indicators Children & Young People Health & Wellbeing Survey 2025 Wellbeing Governance Group Childrens Services Wellbeing Group